JiaweiXue/IIMP/README.md

 * In order to address the challenge of IIMP, we propose a web search-driven bipartite graph neural network, namely WS-BiGNN.
 * WS-BiGNN utilizes historical mobility and web search records as input, with the goal of accurately predicting future human mobility.
 * To effectively harness the insights gained from web search data, WS-BiGNN encompasses three specific design elements: hyperedges, a temporal weighting mechanism, and search-mobility memory.
 * Through experimental analysis using actual data from Yahoo!
-Japan Corportation under strict privacy protection rules, we demonstrate the valuable role of web search data and the superior prediction performance of WS-BiGNN.
+Japan Corporation under strict privacy protection rules, we demonstrate the valuable role of web search data and the superior prediction performance of WS-BiGNN.

 ## Directory structure
-* **utils**: formulate the IIMP as a link prediction task in a bipartite graph, and prepare mobility feature and web search feature.
+* **utils**: formulate the IIMP as a link prediction task in a bipartite graph, and prepare the mobility feature and web search feature.
 * **model**: build the WS-BiGNN class and its ablation classes.
 * **result**: the screenshot of implementation results.
 * **figure**: the problem and method.